psi1703/RaspberryPi/README.md

 * Lab setup requires Internet access.
 * Field deployment assumes the Pi is already configured.
 * Debian packages must be cached during lab preparation.
-* Dashboard should be installed once in the lab so Node-RED and npm dependencies exist locally.
+* Dashboard should be installed once in the lab so Node.js, Node-RED, and npm dependencies exist locally.
 * Dashboard is the primary management interface.
 * Web Terminal is bundled with the dashboard module.
+* The installer main menu must use clear numeric choices for install, uninstall, checks, cache, logs, state, and quit.
+* Module execution must not require typing `RUN`.
+* Every supported module should support `install` and `uninstall`.
+* Module uninstall must not purge Debian packages.
+* Dashboard assets are repo-owned and must be copied from `scripts/pi-3-4-5/`.
+* Generated or hostname-specific Node-RED flow files must not be the source of truth.
+* `pi-nodered.service` is the only supported InitBox Node-RED service.
+* `nodered.service` must be stopped, disabled, masked, and not used by InitBox.
+* Node-RED must run as `initbox`, not root.
 * `/etc/pi_roles.conf` is the runtime source of truth for role-based startup.
 * Role-managed services must stop or exit cleanly when their role is disabled.
 * `pi-servsync.service` applies role changes to systemd services.